mattvenn/zero-to-asic-www/content/_index.md

 {{< youtube Jf3ltgG5uck >}}

-# Want to learn to make your own chips?
+## Want to learn how to design chips?

 Learn to design and fabricate your own [ASIC](/terminology/asic)!
 Thanks to the new Open Source [Process Development Kit](/terminology/pdk) from Google and Skywater along with the OpenLANE ASIC tools from [Efabless](https://efabless.com/).